Sat 25 Mar 2017 to Thu 30 Nov 2017

 Oxford’s Literary Heritage explored

-From Tolkien to Alan Bennett, CS Lewis to Lewis Carroll John Betjeman to Graham Greene, Dorothy L Sayers to John le Carre, many of the UK’s most famous authors have lived and worked in Oxford, as well as some of our nation’s favourite poets AE Hausman, AC Swinburne and Robert Bridges.
+From Tolkien to Alan Bennett, CS Lewis to Lewis Carroll John Betjeman to Graham Greene, Dorothy L Sayers to John le Carre, many of the UK’s most famous authors have lived and worked in Oxford, as well as some of our nation’s favourite poets AE Housman, AC Swinburne and Robert Bridges.

 To explore more of this rich literary heritage and learn more about these celebrated writers and where they lived and studied, join this tour led by an expert blue or green badge guide during the Oxford Literary Festival.